If you have reached this page via a search, and a menu does not appear to the left on your screen, please click here.

 Materials: A suggested materials list and additional introductory material will be provided upon registration and payment.

-Contact: Send e-mail to email@example.com for inquiries, additional information, or to sign up.
+Contact: Send e-mail to email@example.com for inquiries, additional information, or to inquire about signing up.
+I will send you an invoice via e-mail.

 The Artist: Brad grew up painting alongside his father Ray, who was his greatest inspiration.
 He has been painting for his entire life, mostly in the water media, and he brings a wealth of knowledge and information gained through many years of trial and error.
 Brad has the ability to convey the most difficult of procedures with a simple step-by-step methodology.
 He has an intense devotion and enthusiasm for what he does, and he will bring his energy to the class.
 You are bound to enjoy Brad’s personality and sense of humor, as well as his countless stories of life as an artist, both in Pennsylvania and on the remote North Atlantic island of Monhegan.